The Surprising Health Benefits of Avocados

 Health Benefits of Eating Avocados

-1. Lowers cholesterol.
-Avocados are rich in plant sterols which are compounds shown to lower cholesterol.
+Lowers cholesterol.
+Avocados are rich in plant sterols, which are compounds shown to lower cholesterol.

-2. Reduces risk of heart disease.
-Studies have shown that by substituting saturated fat with unsaturated fat, like the kind found in avocados, you can reduce your risk to heart disease better than if you just simpy lower your total fat intake.
+Reduces the risk of heart disease.
+Studies have shown that by substituting saturated fat with unsaturated fat, like the kind found in avocados, you can reduce your risk of heart disease better than if you simply lower your total fat intake.
 Again, as already mentioned, please keep in mind that even healthy fats are high in calories, so go easy!

-3. Lowers cancer risk.
-Consuming healthy monounsaturated fats, like those found in avocados and its oil, will help your body to better absorb lycopene and beta-carotene, both anticancer antioxidants.
+Lowers cancer risk.
+Consuming healthy monounsaturated fats, like those found in avocados and their oil, will help your body to better absorb lycopene and beta-carotene, both anticancer antioxidants.

-5. Reverses insulin resistance.
-The good fat found in avocados (also found in olive oil and nuts) can help to fight insulin resistance which can help your body to manage your blood sugar levels.
+Reverses insulin resistance.
+The good fat found in avocados (also found in olive oil and nuts) can help fight insulin resistance, which can help your body to manage your blood sugar levels.

 Health Risk